odoo-dev/odoo/doc/howtos/rdtraining/06_firstui.rst

     Create an action for the model ``estate.property``.

-Restart the server, you should see the file loaded in the log.
+Restart the server and you should see the file loaded in the log.

 Menus
 =====